LIFE Standard on Sustainable Territorial Management

-ABOUT THE INTERNATIONAL STANDARD ON SUSTAINABLE TERRITORIAL MANAGEMENT
+ABOUT THE LIFE STANDARD ON SUSTAINABLE TERRITORIAL MANAGEMENT

 The most significant challenges faced in the search for sustainability are issues that happen in large scales and surpass the individual or organizational ability to act.
 The same way, essential ecological processes occurs in territorial level, outdistancing the limits of farms or even cities.